sorindragan/community-detection/README.md

 # Modularity-based Community Detection algorithms

+TODO: short description

 #### Usage
 Install the dependencies from requirements.txt.
+As the code for RenEEL is written in C, you also need to have **gcc**.
 To run all tests:
 ```sh
 $ python community_detection.py